 Our nation has ordered our military to war.
 Now that the fighting is ending, it is time we commit to the men and women who stood up to defend our nation and principles.
 We also cannot forget about combat veterans from other conflicts as well.

 I think Sen. Kirsten Gillibrand (D-N.Y.) summed it up best when she stated: “While we can never truly repay the debt we owe our heroes, the least we should do for our brave veterans is to ensure that the government takes a proactive approach to delivering the services and benefits they have earned, so they can access the care they need and so richly deserve.”

 About the Author

 Mark Bond worked in law enforcement and has been a firearms trainer for more than 30 years.
 His law enforcement experience includes the military, local, state, and federal levels as a police officer and criminal investigator.
 Mark obtained a BS and MS in Criminal Justice, and M.Ed in Educational Leadership with Summa Cum Laude Honors.
 Mark has a Doctor of Education (Ed.D) with a concentration in college teaching and learning.
-Mark is currently an assistant professor of criminal justice at a university and adjunct professor of administration of justice studies at a community college.
+Mark is currently an associate professor of criminal justice at a university and adjunct professor of administration of justice studies at a community college.